scipy-conference/scipy_proceedings/papers/00_greenfield/00_greenfield.rst

 Basics of ASDF Format
 .....................

-- Format consists of a YAML header optionally followed by 1 or more binary blocks for containing binary data.
+- Format consists of a YAML header optionally followed by one or more binary blocks for containing binary data.
 - The YAML [http://yaml.org] header contains all the metadata and defines the structural relationship of all the data elements.
 - YAML tags are used to indicate to libraries the semantics of subsections of the YAML header that libraries can use to construct special software objects.
-A tag for a data array, for example, would indicate to a Python library to convert it into a numpy array.
+For example, a tag for a data array would indicate to a Python library to convert it into a numpy array.
 - YAML anchors and alias are used to share common elements to avoid duplication.